 PERFORMING ARTISTS

-Lauren Reed Lauren Reed is St. Paul based Black-American dancer, creative, and scholar, born and raised in Baton Rouge, Louisiana.
+Lauren Reed is a St. Paul based Black-American dancer, creative, and scholar, born and raised in Baton Rouge, Louisiana.
 Dance is where she spiritually feels most connected to God, her ancestors, and herself.
 She is a 2023 graduate of Bates College with a BA in Dance and Africana Studies.
 Her thesis entitled “Rest & Resistance: Dance as Protest, Pearl Primus, and Black Women Claiming Our Deserved Rest” investigates Black women using rest as a form of resistance against racist, capitalist, patriarchal structures.
 Lauren is currently researching different Afro-Diasporic movement styles and how dance heals the human heart.

 CONTACT US